Some popular “onboard video cards” in computer

 12th generation Intel® CPUIntel® UHD Graphics 770

 2.2.
-Specification of some Intel “onboard cards”
+Specification of some Intel “onboard video cards”

 Intel® HD 3000/4000